Developer4Don/pcieinx/README.md

 # pcieinx
-PCIe project in Verilog applied in Xilinx
+PCIe project in Verilog implemented in Xilinx